ayuly0/aym/README.md

 # aym

-Just a simple VM in c for learning purpose
+Just a simple Hybird based VM in c for learning purpose

 ## Build & Run